top of page

 The first page of Shakespeare's "Troilus and Cressida" with a coin sitting on top that says, "#Intimacy.
 Tell stories with respect and consent.
 Temet Nosce."

-Upcoming Projects
+Recent Projects

-Intimacy Direction in the first half of 2024
+Intimacy Direction in 2025

 Working better together